Have questions? Check out our FAQs

 How do I create an account with the Global Bird Collision Mapper?

-To learn how to create an account with the Global Bird Collision Mapper, follow the steps describes in the following instructional video:
+To learn how to create an account with the Global Bird Collision Mapper, follow the steps described in the following instructional video:

 Why am I not receiving my verification code to register with the GBCM?